loopbackio/loopback.io/pages/en/lb2/Where-filter.md

 For more information on JavaScript regular expressions, see [Regular Expressions (Mozilla Developer Network)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).

-{% include tip.html content="
+{% include tip.html content="The above where clause syntax is for queries.
-The above where clause syntax is for queries.
 For updates and deletes, omit the `{ where : ... }` wrapper.
 See [Where clause for other methods](#where-clause-for-other-methods) below.
 " %}